10 epic MMOs that can destroy your free time without costing a cent

 Over the past several years, the traditional MMORPG (massively multiplayer online role-playing game) has lost some steam.
 When we first tackled this topic, in 2013, free-to-play gaming was still in its infancy.
 Candy Crush Saga was barely a year old, and South Park hadn’t yet lampooned the “pay-to-win” gaming model in 2014’s Freemium Isn’t Free.

 In the years since, the MMORPG paradigm has shifted.
 Removing subscription fees and monetizing games via microtransactions and paid expansions has proven to be a successful remodel for MMO publishers.
 In response to dwindling subscription numbers, which can be attributed simply to the ever-growing number of games out there, many MMO developers have been forced to reduce — and in many cases, completely remove — the monthly subscription fees that once powered ultra-popular virtual universes.
 Zenimax’s The Elder Scrolls Online, for example, launched in 2014 to much ado, then quickly dropped its monthly subscription requirement before releasing to consoles in 2015.
-It seems like, unless your game is named World of Warcraft, the subscription MMO business is dead and buried.
+It seems like unless your game is named World of Warcraft, the subscription MMO business is dead and buried.

 If you’re looking to delve into the MMO world for minimal cost, there’s no better time than now.
-Check out our choices for the top free-to-play MMORPGs on the market, so you can hack, slash, and shoot your way through the next six months of your life.
+Check out our choices for the best free MMORPGs on the market, so you can hack, slash, and shoot your way through the next six months of your life.

-Note: Most F2P games have additional components and unlockables that are only accessible through premium subscriptions and microtransactions, but the free versions still offer a healthy taste of gameplay sans a hefty economical commitment.
+Note: Most free-to-play games have additional components and unlockables that are only accessible through premium subscriptions and microtransactions, but the free versions still offer a healthy taste of gameplay sans a hefty economical commitment.
 Also, we’ve only included MMOs that continue to receive updates and support from their developers.

 RuneScape 3

-Note: Update: Added Final Fantasy XIV: A Realm Reborn.